hominee/crossbus/blog/src/post/application-os-dev-integrate-blog-os-with-crossbus-vga-text.md

 }
 ```

-with crossbus, you don't have to worry about static / lock, or some stuff
+with crossbus, you

+- don't have to worry about static / lock, or some stuff like that;

-like these, just do the same:
+- access any type implemented trait `Actor` with global static mutable/sharing reference;

+### Details

+So the dependencies `spin` or `lazy_static` is not necessary here:

 ```rust
 // define the message
 pub struct Msg(String);